Meet Your Admissions Counselor

-Territory: Freshman Students - South Carolina (counties: Lexington, Richland), District of Columbia, Virginia, West Virginia, Transfer and Second-Degree Seeking Students - (last names beginning with N - Z), Non-Degree Seeking Students (last names beginning with N - Z).
+Territory: Veterans, Transfer Students (last names beginning with N - Z), Readmit Students, Non-Degree Seeking Students, Second-Degree Seeking Students (last names beginning with N - Z)

 Educational Background: B.S. in Criminal Justice

 What are three things we would always find in your refrigerator?
-Bacon (I could live off of it), bottled water and leftovers from the night before!
+BBQ sauce, steak and mint chocolate chip ice cream.

 Title: Admissions & Community Outreach Coordinator

 Territory: Freshman Students - South Carolina (Richland county)